loda-lang/loda-programs/programs/oeis/list2.md

 * [A208537](http://oeis.org/A208537) ([L05 program](208/A208537.asm)): Number of 7-bead necklaces of n colors not allowing reversal, with no adjacent beads having the same color.
 * [A208545](http://oeis.org/A208545) ([L05 program](208/A208545.asm)): Number of 7-bead necklaces of n colors allowing reversal, with no adjacent beads having the same color.
 * [A208556](http://oeis.org/A208556) ([L16 program](208/A208556.asm)): Number of 4 X n 0..1 arrays avoiding 0 0 0 and 0 0 1 horizontally and 0 0 1 and 0 1 1 vertically.
+* [A208561](http://oeis.org/A208561) ([L48 program](208/A208561.asm)): Number of n X 2 0..2 arrays with new values 0..2 introduced in row major order and no element equal to more than one of its immediate leftward or upward or left-upward diagonal neighbors.
 * [A208598](http://oeis.org/A208598) ([L10 program](208/A208598.asm)): Number of 4-bead necklaces labeled with numbers -n..n not allowing reversal, with sum zero.
 * [A208638](http://oeis.org/A208638) ([L08 program](208/A208638.asm)): Number of 3 X n 0..1 arrays with new values 0..1 introduced in row major order and no element equal to more than one of its immediate leftward or upward or right-upward antidiagonal neighbors.
 * [A208658](http://oeis.org/A208658) ([L08 program](208/A208658.asm)): Row sums of A208657.